 Without profit, your business will starve, but it may take a while.
 (It took Amazon.com ten years to show its first profit.)
 Cash, on the other hand, is like oxygen.
 You just can’t get very far, for very long, without it.

 So, cash and cash flow are important.
 Got it.
 So what holds people back from learning how to manage their cash better?

 In part, the hesitation may stem from an aversion to all the accounting jargon that is associated with the topic.
-The purpose, therefore, of this course is to bring some clarity to the subject of cash flow.
+The purpose, therefore, of this workshop is to bring some clarity to the subject of cash flow.

 The Cash Cycle Explained

 The concept of the cash cycle is the foundation upon which cash management strategies are built.
 The idea is straightforward: the cash cycle is the delay between the time you make an expenditure to buy or make your product and the time at which you collect payment for your product from a customer:

 The longer your cash cycle, the more cash will be tied up as an investment in your business.
 The greater the rate of investment, the more capital – debt or equity – you’ll need to maintain and grow your sales.